-Issue Commentary Other in nformation We are required to give an opinion on whether the other information published together with the audited financial statements (including the Annual Governance Statement and Narrative Report) is materially inconsistent with the financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
+Issue Commentary Other information We are required to give an opinion on whether the other information published together with the audited financial statements (including the Annual Governance Statement and Narrative Report) is materially inconsistent with the financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
 No inconsistencies have been identified.
-We plan to issue an unmodified opinion in this respect - refer to appendix C Matters Matters on which we report by exception We are required to report on a number of matters by exception in a number of areas: if the Annual Governance Statement does not comply with disclosure requirements set out in CIPFA/SOLACE guidance or is misleading or inconsistent with the information of which we are aware from our audit, if we have applied any of our statutory powers or duties. where we are not satisfied in respect of arrangements to secure value for money and have reported [a] significant weakness/es.
+We plan to issue an unmodified opinion in this respect - refer to appendix Matters on which We are required to report on a number of matters by exception in a number of areas: we report by if the Annual Governance Statement does not comply with disclosure requirements set out in CIPFA/SOLACE exception quidance or is misleading or inconsistent with the information of which we are aware from our audit, if we have applied any of our statutory powers or duties. • where we are not satisfied in respect of arrangements to secure value for money and have reported [a] significant weakness/es.
 We have nothing to report on these matters.
 As part of our VFM procedures, we are reviewing the Council's progress in responding to the areas identified in the section 24 recommendation issued in December 2020 and we will report in full in the Auditor's Annual Report.